Frequently-Asked Questions

 A Care Manager is a professional, such as a social worker, counselor, nurse or gerontologist, who has extensive knowledge about the costs, quality and availability of resources in their community.
 They specialize in assisting older or disabled clients and help families navigate through the maze of medical, financial, and long term care options.
 Many Care Managers are members of the Aging Life Care® Association or other professional organizations.
 It is important to choose a Care Manager who is certified or licensed in his or her professional field.

-• How Can an Aging Life Care Manager® Help Me?
+How can an Aging Life Care Manager® help?

 An Aging Life Care Mangager® may. . .